HairyFotr/linter/README.md

 # Linter Compiler Plugin [![Build Status](https://travis-ci.org/HairyFotr/linter.png)](https://travis-ci.org/HairyFotr/linter)

-Linter is a Scala compiler plugin that adds compile-time checks to help protect against various possible bugs and style problems.
+Linter is a Scala compiler plugin that adds compiletime checks to help protect against various possible bugs and style problems

 It's currently a work in progress - some parts will need to be rewritten.

-But it is useful (and usable), and all forms of feedback are very welcome.
+But it is usable (and useful), and all forms of feedback are very welcome.

-To see it in action, run `sbt console` in this project's folder, or try it out on your code.
+To see it in action, try it out on your code or run `sbt console` in its folder.

 ## Usage
 ### From sbt